 - IBM Data Science Professional Certificate (Coursera)

 - Applied Data Science with Python Specialization (Coursera)

 - Data Science Literacy Path (Pluralsight)

-This program is in a league of its own, with its star-studded mentor lineup and a curriculum that outshines most degrees.
+This program comes with a star-studded mentor lineup and a curriculum that outshines most degrees.

 To kick things off, we have Thinkful’s Data Science Online Bootcamp.
 Right off the bat, keep in mind that this program is NOT like your typical Udemy course.
 The curriculum is much closer to a Master’s degree than to the average MOOC.
 This also means that the admissions process vets applicants more selectively than most other online learning platforms.